dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.2.2 =
+- Add: New button in *Exchange Rates* admin page clear any stale exchange rates and forces the plugin to download new data.
+- Add: The result of `wp_using_ext_object_cache()` is now reported in the debug information shown in the admin dashboard.
+- Add: Calling `do_cron` via the JSON API now also forces expired transients to be deleted from the DB (the `delete_expired_transients` WordPress action is fired).
+- Change: The plugin now loads the frontend libraries `sprintf.js` and `moment.js` always.
+This helps the Exchange extension display public market data even if a user is not logged in.

 = 4.2.1 =
 - Improve: When calling version 3 of the JSON API using an API key, the `__wallets_user_id` GET argument no longer needs to be specified.
 It is inferred from the value of the secret key.